MiDorm

 Desing System

-Before beginning our high-fidelity designs, we created a design system to streamline our process.
+Before designing our high-fidelity designs, we created a design system to streamline our process.
 We used Apple’s iOS Human Interface Guidelines and library to create key components such as tab bars, toggles, and overlays/sheets, so the experience felt instantly intuitive for Apple users.

-Phase 4: Initial Hi-Fidelity
+Phase 4:

 Keeping our research findings and mobile-first considerations in mind, we progressed our major app screens from sketches to high-fidelity prototyped wireframes.